Minnesota voter registration guide

 - be a citizen of the United States

-- be a resident of Minnesota for 20 days before the next election
+- be a resident of Minnesota for at least 20 days before Election Day

 - maintain residence at the address given on the registration form

 - be 18 years old by Election Day